 Seeking Justice and Compensation

-Restaurant owners such as Wolfgang Puck have taken charge when it comes to going after insurance companies.
+Restaurant owners such as Wolfgang Puck have taken charge of going after insurance companies.
 Many have said that it was not the virus that put them out of business, but actions taken by the government to stop the spread of the coronavirus.

 The California personal injury lawyers of Bisnar Chase have been taking on these cases and are determined to fight on behalf of businesses, which have faithfully paid their premiums for years but are now being stonewalled when they need the money the most.
 Our local economies depend on these businesses getting back on their feet and continuing to thrive.
 We will do our part to help ensure that happens.